MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ### DriverData

-The “DriverData” directory is available in Windows 10 Version 1803 and later.
-This directory is accessible by both UserMode and KernelMode components through different mechanisms.
+The `DriverData` directory is available in Windows 10 Version 1803 and later.
+This directory is accessible by both user mode and kernel mode components through different mechanisms.

-KernelMode drivers should access the “DriverData” directory via an operating system provided symbolic link called “\DriverData”.
-UserMode programs should access the “DriverData” directory via the environment variable "%DriverData%".
+Kernel mode drivers should access the `DriverData` directory via an operating system provided symbolic link called `\DriverData`. user mode programs should access the `DriverData` directory via the environment variable `%DriverData%`.

 ### ProgramData

-The %ProgramData% UserMode environment variable is available for UserMode components to use when storing data.
+The `%ProgramData%` user mode environment variable is available for user mode components to use when storing data.

-Files should not be written in the root of the DriverData nor the ProgramData directories.
-A sub-directory must be created with your company name and then files and further sub-directories should be written within that directory.
+Avoid writing files in the root of the `DriverData` or `ProgramData` directories.
+Instead, create a subdirectory with your company name and then write files and further subdirectories within that directory.

-For example, for a company name of Contoso, a KernelMode driver could write a custom log to “\DriverData\Contoso\Logs” and a UserMode application could collect or analyze the log files from “%DriverData%\Contoso\Logs”.
+For example, for a company name of Contoso, a kernel mode driver could write a custom log to `\DriverData\Contoso\Logs` and a user mode application could collect or analyze the log files from `%DriverData%\Contoso\Logs`.